• Skip to primary navigation

 A more detailed summary of coverage under the Indemnity Plan is set out below for your guidance only.
 The application of coverage is determined by the wording of the Indemnity Plan.

-See also the FAQs re: coverage under the Indemnity Plan.
+See also FAQ’s re coverage under the Indemnity Plan.
 This table appears to contain a lot of “Nos” and fewer “Yeses” as to coverage, but this is misleading.
-In practice, the coverage under the Indemnity Plan is quite broad, and it has protected real estate licensees well since the inception of the compulsory insurance program in 1988.
+In practice the coverage under the Indemnity Plan is quite broad, and it has protected real estate licensees well since the inception of the compulsory professional liability insurance program in 1988.

 Risks